30akku/Hello-world/README.md

-# Hello-world
+# HELLO-WORLD
 This is my first program.
-so hello world.
+So HELLO WORLD.